Goatscaping: How It Works

 Q: How long does it take?

 Depending on the size of your lot, we will either rent out the whole herd or half the herd.
-Our whole herd usually clears out most backyards in 5-7 days.
+Depending on the size of the yard and the amount of growth to be cleared, rentals can last a few days or several weeks.

 Q: What does it cost?